nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * Keep fighting encounters as the notes says until you reach Yuna's Sphere Level.

 ## Bikanel Island
-  * Get this chest when you reach it.
+  * Get this 10k Gil Chest when you reach it.
   ![Bikanel Chest](https://i.imgur.com/trJVLUu.png)

   If you happen to come across a weapon like Mage Masher before Bikanel then I highly suggest you skip this.
 Getting this chest guarantees you 1-2 encounters that you have to run away from.
 This is very subjective but it saved me a couple of times where this chest saved me from being short of money by calm lands (Minimum Bribe is 35k per Flan and I would have gotten 65k if it weren't for this chest.)
 Also bribing amount is purely RNG so even if you got the minimum amount of money it doesn't guarantee you getting 24 Fire Gems from the Flans.